ShumwayGordon/Air_Photo_Segmentation/README.md

-# Methods of aerospace images segmentation
+# Methods of Aerospace Images Segmentation

 This work considers examples of classical methods of computer vision for image segmentation.
 Segmentation of aerial images is performed on two classical approaches:
 1) Texture Features ⛓,
 2) Vegetation Index 🌳.

-## ⛓ Segmentation of aerospace images by texture features
+## ⛓ Segmentation of Aerospace Images by Texture Features

 ### Formal description of the method